Secondary Education (SED)

 Classroom interaction analysis systems are utilized in the study of the teaching-learning process.
 Students develop their own repertoire of teaching strategies.
 Emphasis on the investigation and interpretation of recent curriculum developments, and the use of the laboratory in science instruction.
 A cumulative GPA of 2.75 is required.

-SED 415 Teaching Mathematics Secondary Schools 3 Credits
+SED 415 Teaching Mathematics in Secondary Schools 3 Credits

 The critical analysis of the aims of teaching mathematics in the secondary school; review of recent research in the content and teaching of mathematics by individuals and groups; demonstration lessons (reflective teaching) to illustrate techniques of teaching; the planning of lessons; selection and organization of materials and subject matter; and evaluation of lesson presentation.
 A cumulative GPA of 2.75 is required.